osalvador/dbax-lite/docs/Errors.md

 ## Custom HTTP Exceptions

-La forma mas elegante de lanzar una excepcion personalizada es usando el procedimiento de estandar de Oracle `raise_application_error`.
+The most elegant way to raise a custom exception is by using the Oracle standard `raise_application_error` procedure.
 Typically, you invoke this procedure to raise a user-defined exception and return its error code and error message to the invoker.

 ```sql